 Dear Minister Plibersek,

-Tamboran Resources is preparing to drill across hundreds of kilometres, use up to quadruple the amount of water than anything else approved in Australia, leak toxic forever chemicals into the groundwater, and release millions of tonnes of climate pollution every year.
+Tamboran Resources is preparing to frack across hundreds of kilometres in the Northern Territory, putting our communities at risk with millions of tonnes of climate pollution every year.

 Signed,